 Escape The Crowds In Udine

-From Udine, we visited some of the charming villages located within an hour or less of the city.
-It rained a lot, so we focused on hilltop lookouts, castle ruins, and cathedrals, with a stop in San Daniele for what else: San Daniele ham.
-We managed to cover a lot of ground, and I got a few good photos between rain showers.
-I only had one day with my new friend, so I had to roll with it!
+From Udine we visited some of the charming villages located within an hour or less of the city.
+It rained a lot so we focused on hilltop lookouts, castle ruins, and cathedrals, with a stop in San Daniele for what else: San Daniele ham.
+We also stopped at a local winery where I enjoyed an informal tasting and learned the Friuli grows rootstock for vineyards all over the world.

 What To See In Udine

-Piazza Matteotti Is where the locals hang out.
+Piazza Matteotti is the main piazza where the locals hang out.
 Much like Piazza San Marco in Venice, Piazza Matteotti is the outdoor living room of Udine.
 In the center is a fountain that acts as the fulcrum around which life is lived: children run and play, families gather, and lovers meet.
 Pick a table at any cafe and watch the tapestry unfold.
-Even on weekends, it was never too crowded to find a table.
-My favorite coffee place each morning was Hausbrandt because they had a good selection of tea, something you don’t often find in Italian cafes.

 Piazza Della Libertå